High-accuracy sampling for diffusion models and log-concave distributions: Log-concave sampling

-In this section, we briefly describe the implications of our results (\cref{thm:gaussian_tilt}) for the problem of sampling from a log-concave density $\mu \propto e^{-f}$.
+In this section, we briefly describe the implications of our results (\cref{thm:gaussian_tilt}) for the problem of sampling from a density $\mu \propto e^{-f}$ \fcedit{under log-concavity, or more generally, isoperimetric conditions}.
 The key connection lies in the \emph{proximal sampler}~\citep{LeeSheTia21RGO, Chen+22ProxSampler}, which is an instance of the Gibbs sampler in which the target distribution is the augmented density

 See~\cref{alg:prox-sampler}.

 \cref{alg:prox-sampler} hinges on being able to implement the \emph{restricted Gaussian oracle} (RGO):